nadia-polikarpova/cse130-web/lectures/00-hello.md

     - individual
     - 24h timespan
 - Formats subject to change!
-- You can use general resources (class material, Wikipedia), but everything you submit should be **do not**:
-    - use AI assistants
-    - search or post Chegg, StackOverflow etc
-    - try to find past exams that are not publicly posted
-    - communicate with each other during the exam
-    - **general policy:** everything you submit for a grade should be your own work, or else you should cite the source
 - The final is cumulative
 - Midterm grade is calculated as `midterm > 0 ?  max(final, midterm) : 0`
     - you get a second chance if you don’t do well on the midterm